 E-601.a: Absence Exceptions

-Boards must ensure that absences due to a child’s documented chronic illness, disability, or court-ordered visitation are not counted in the number of unexplained absences in E-601.E-601.b: Provider Attendance Policies
+Boards must ensure that absences due to a child’s documented chronic illness, disability, or court-ordered visitation are not counted in the number of unexplained absences in E-601.

+If a parent fails to record attendance due to circumstances outside of their control (such as system unavailability), the Board must ensure the absence is excused.

+The parent must report any issues with the timely recording of attendance to their provider, in accordance with local procedures.

+If a parent reports issues impacting timely attendance recording, the provider should follow the procedures outlined in their local provider agreement and collaborate with the Board to record these issues.

+E-601.b: Provider Attendance Policies

 Child care providers may end a child’s enrollment with the provider if the child does not meet the provider’s established attendance policy.
 When a child’s enrollment has been ended by a provider for this reason, Boards must work with the parent to place the otherwise eligible child with another eligible provider.